 Home to the campuses of Agnes Scott College and Emory University as well as the Centers for Disease Control, Decatur is a large neighborhood with wide appeal.
 Technically a city in its own right, this area has a strong community, with popular events like the Decatur Book Festival and live music at Eddie’s Attic, a longtime venue.
-Decatur also boasts a number of craft breweries and distilleries.
+Downtown Decatur is walkable and boasts everything from brunch spots to ice cream to craft breweries and distilleries.

-Served by three MARTA rail lines and the highway, the downtown area is also very pedestrian and bike friendly.
+Served by three MARTA rail lines and the highway, the downtown area is also very pedestrian- and bike-friendly.
 Residents can walk to popular restaurants and shops.
-There are many types of homes, from cozy bungalows to modern ranches to apartments.
+There are many types of homes including cozy bungalows, modern ranches, and apartments.

-Located just southwest of Downtown Atlanta, Adair Park is an up-and-coming area with home prices that can’t be beaten.
+Located just southwest of Downtown Atlanta, Adair Park is an up-and-coming area with competitive home prices.

 “Many homebuyers have been priced out of more established neighborhoods, but Adair Park is one of the last neighborhoods close to downtown where first-time homebuyers can still find nice homes in the $100,000 to $200,000 range,” notes Redfin real estate agent Victoria Hurd.
 “This neighborhood has also become really popular as more people have opted for car-free lifestyles—it’s right next to the West End MARTA rail station and has a Bike Score of 72, making transportation quick and easy.”